QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 Another is the `__dir__` method, which returns a list of attributes.

-We can also find `f` our current namesapce
+We can also find `f` our current namespace

 ```{code-cell} python3
 'f' in dir()